FadisChen/ChatExtension/README.md

 3. Configure required API Keys:
    - Groq API or Gemini API (for general conversation)
    - Jina API (for RAG functionality)
+   - Tavily API (for web search functionality)
 4. Select your preferred AI model

 ### General Chat
 1. Enter your message in the input box
+2. Check "Enable Web Search" to allow AI to search for related information online
-2. Press Enter to send
+3. Press Enter to send
-3. Wait for AI response
+4. Wait for AI response

 ### Image Interaction
 1. Click the image upload button (📎)